 As the capabilities of AI increase, so too do the demands placed upon the hardware that supports it.
 Dell’s new PowerEdge servers now reportedly feature “PCIe Gen 4.0 – doubling throughput performance over the previous generation – and up to six accelerators per server to support the most challenging, data-intensive workloads.”
 By coupling this hardware with PowerEdge’s autonomous intelligence capabilities, make this Dell’s most AI-friendly server portfolio to date.

-Specifically, Dell is touting the new PowerEdge XE8545 as a “powerhouse for AI workloads”, capable of crunching through huge datasets faster than ever thanks to the 128 cores of 3rd Generation AMD EPYC processors (which have ) and four NVIDIA A100 GPUs.
+Specifically, Dell is touting the new PowerEdge XE8545 as a “powerhouse for AI workloads”, capable of crunching through huge datasets faster than ever thanks to the 128 cores of 3rd Generation AMD EPYC processors (which have only just hit the market, amid claims of unprecedented performance and efficiency) and four NVIDIA A100 GPUs.

 Forrest Norrod, senior vice president and general manager of AMD’s Data Centre and Embedded Systems Group, commented on the partnership: "The relationship with AMD and Dell Technologies in the data centre keeps getting stronger with the launch of the 3rd Gen AMD EPYC server CPUs, available today in the latest lineup of the Dell EMC PowerEdge server portfolio.
 Together, we are helping not only to deliver some of the world's highest performing servers for enterprise customers but are also pushing the boundaries on AI with the PowerEdge XE8545."

 - Data Centres Power-Hungry for AI as Energy Consumption RisesCritical Environments

 - Robi Axiata Subsidiary Launch New Data Centre in BangladeshData Centres

 - NTT Data & Schneider Electric: Advancing AI at the EdgeTechnology & AI